A policy is a formal statement of principle that explains statutory, regulatory or organisational requirements.

 - it is a formal statement of principle that regulates, directs and controls University operations

 - it will change infrequently and sets a course for the foreseeable future

 - it implements or enables the university’s strategic plan

 - University policy helps ensure compliance, enhances the university’s mission or reduces institutional risk.

 RMIT Policies are divided into three categories:

-- Governance policies and procedures - those that relate to the structures and processes of decision making and the controls and behaviours that support effective accountability and performance outcomes.
+- Governance policies - those that relate to the structures and processes of decision making and the controls and behaviours that support effective accountability and performance outcomes.

-- Service policies and procedures - those policies and procedures other than academic or governance policies and procedures, such as human resources, finance, facilities and services.
+- Service policies - those policies and procedures other than academic or governance policies and procedures, such as human resources, finance, facilities and services.